uezo/linebot-template/README.md

         return LineResponse(
             messages=message,
-            end_session=False   # 👈 Add param not to clear context after this turn )
+            end_session=False   # 👈 Add param not to clear state after this turn )

 class MultiTurnEchoBot(LineBotBase):
     skills = [MultiTurnEchoSkill]

-    def extract_intent(self, request, user, context):
+    def extract_intent(self, request, user, state):
-        if not context.topic:   # 👈 Add condition not to trigger topic newly when the context is alive return MultiTurnEchoSkill.topic
+        if not state.topic:   # 👈 Add condition not to trigger topic newly when the state is alive return MultiTurnEchoSkill.topic
 ```